seanbaxter/circle/comprehension/comprehension.md

 std::set<int> c = [ 3 * a[:] + b[:]... ];
 ```

-Here we initialize an `std::set` with the same set of values.
-The result object of the list comprehension is `std::vector<int>`. `std::set<int>` doesn't have a constructor that takes a vector, so we would expect a compiler error.
+Here we initialize an `std::set` with the results of an expansion.
+The result object of the list comprehension is `std::vector<int>`.
+As `std::set<int>` doesn't have a constructor that takes a vector, we'd normally expect a compiler error.
 Circle list comprehensions, however, implicitly convert to `std::initializer_list` when they fail to initialize the left-hand side.
 The data in the vector serves as backing store for the `std::initializer_list`, which is simply a pointer into the vector and a count (that is, `vec.data()` and `vec.size()`).
-This implicit conversion lets us initialize or assign to any STL or user-defined container with an `std::initializer_list` constructor or assignment operator.
+This implicit conversion lets us initialize or assign to any STL or user-defined container equiped with an `std::initializer_list` constructor or assignment operator.
 The vector that holds the list comprehension is freed at the end of the initialization, since that storage is no longer required (the container having copied the initializer list into its internal data format).

 Uniform initialization in Standard C++ is incomplete.
 The `std::initializer_list` type itself is dynamic--the length of the structure is stored in an opaque data member; it's not part of the type.
 But Standard C++ does nothing to exploit this dynamicness of size!
 The only way to generate an `std::initializer_list` is with braced initializers, and those only support a static count of elements.
 Why?
 Well, Standard C++ doesn't like features that make heap allocations, and that's what's required to allocate backing store when the number of elements in an initializer list is not known at compile time.